-Older camcorders generally vary adapters for composite or component cables.
+Older camcorders vary adapters for composite or component cables.

 DIY: What about the audio?
 If I have HDTV, could we invest in 5.1 surround sound, or might the TV speakers need it?

-DM: While a great picture definitely needs a viewing experience, you need room-filling multi-channel audio to really get that cinema experience in your living room.
-5.1 or 7.1 surround sound systems use a number of speakers strategically to separate sounds and create audio that immerses you in place of being projected from two small speakers on the front of a television.
+DM: While a magnificent picture definitely needs a viewing experience, you need room-filling multi-channel audio to really get that cinema experience in your living room.
+5.1 or 7.1 surround sound systems use several speakers strategically to separate sounds and create audio that immerses you in place of being projected from two small speakers on the front of a television.

 DIY: do I connect the surround sound receiver to HDMI?